- Scripps Memorial Hospital Encinitas

 A perinatologist, also known as a maternal-fetal medicine specialist, is a physician that specializes in high risk pregnancies.
 Some pre-existing conditions may increase the possibility for complications during your pregnancy and delivery.
 Perinatologists work with your obstetricians and the labor and delivery staff to coordinate the safest and healthiest birth for you and your baby.

-A pregnancy may be considered high risk for several reasons including:
+You may be considered to have a high risk pregnancy for several reasons including:

 - You have a history of heart disease or high blood pressure